No political ambition of anybody is worth the blood of any Nigerian — Jonathan restates

 Jonathan appealed to politicians to behave themselves diligently at the elections, noting that the whole world was watching Nigeria and global senior citizens were in the country to observe the elections.

-He noted that the Biomodal Voter Accreditation System (BIVAS) deployed at the 22023 elections was better than the card reader used in previous elections.
-(NAN)
+He noted that the Bimodal Voter Accreditation System (BIVAS) deployed at the 22023 elections was better than the card reader used in previous elections.
+(NAN) (